 🏆 Loop Cloud - The Best Loop Website 🏆

 Loop Cloud, by Loop Masters, is the ultimate tool for musicians making sample-based music.
-It keeps track of ALL of the samples on your computer, lets you sort by instrument, style, key, bpm, and more.
+It keeps track of ALL of the samples on your computer, lets you sort by instrument, sound packs, styles of music, key, bpm, and more.
 And it comes with 1GB of royalty free music samples, plus a bunch more free samples each week!
-With tons of fresh content, it's one of the best sites for free loops and samples downloads.
+With tons of fresh content from synth loops to sound effects, it's one of the best sites for free audio loops and samples downloads.

 Loop Masters - The Grandaddy of Music Samples